 – Isolation and loneliness

-– Relationship difficulties (including couples and families)
+– Relationship difficulties (including couples)

 Paul uses a down to earth approach to counseling and psychotherapy that provides practical ways for managing issues and problems.
 He draws from his life experience to help clients with crisis issues, while building a bond of trust that enables the work to move to a deeper level, where clients encounter the particular dynamics and roadblocks that are impacting their lives in negative ways.
 He helps clients accept themselves as unique and valuable, within their own spiritual beliefs, sexual/gender orientation, and cultural context, which sets the stage for profound change in their life.

 His work also extends beyond the individual, addressing the challenges occurring within their relationships.
 He helps couples and families achieve a safe space to develop genuine kinship with each other.
 This includes helping couples and families to truly enjoy each other, to avoid getting stuck in power struggles and distancing behaviors, and to find satisfying ways to express themselves, and listen with empathy.